 In the normal course of business, the Fund transacts with the Trustee's Parent Bank, BPI.
-These transactions are made in the normal operating activities and have terms and conditions that are generally comparable to those offered to non-related parties and to similar transactions in the market.
+These transactions such as deposit arrangements are made in the normal operating activities and have terms and conditions that are generally comparable to those offered to non-related parties and to similar transactions in the market.
 All amounts are payable in cash at gross amount.